dlwiest/react-homeassistant-headless/README.md

 - **Most HA Entities Supported** - Lights, climate, media players, sensors, and more
 - **Camera Streaming** - HLS and MJPEG stream support with static images

+## Performance & Architecture

+hass-react is built for efficiency with intelligent subscription management:

+- **Shared Subscriptions** - Multiple components watching the same entity share a single WebSocket subscription, reducing network overhead
+- **Automatic Cleanup** - Subscriptions are automatically removed when no components need them, preventing memory leaks
+- **Lazy Loading** - Only entities actually being used are subscribed to, minimizing unnecessary data transfer
+- **Optimized Re-renders** - Zustand-powered state management ensures components only re-render when their specific entity data changes

+This means you can build complex dashboards with dozens of entity displays without worrying about performance degradation or connection overhead.

 ## Installation

 ```bash